mosaicnetworks/monetd/docs/install.rst

 ``monetd`` versions follow `semantic versioning <https://semver.org>`__.
 As we are still in the 0.x range, different versions might contain undocumented and/or breaking changes.
-At this stage, the prefered way of installing ``monetd`` is building from source, or using our public Docker images.
+At this stage, the prefered way of installing ``monetd`` is building from source, or downloading binaries directly.

 Docker
 ++++++